Penne Al Forno

 Serve with garlic knots, or breadsticks for the perfect meal.

-Pasta al Forno simply means pasta that has been baked in the oven.
-I love baking pasta as it helps all the flavors come together, and gives you crispy edges and toppings.
+Penne al Forno simply means penne pasta that has been baked in the oven in Italian.
+I love baking pasta as it helps all the flavors come together, and gives you crispy crunchy edges.
+If you like easy pastas also give my chicken spaghetti, skillet chicken bruschetta with pasta, skillet lasagna, and Southern mac and cheese a try.
+I also added breadcrumbs on top for even more texture.

 1. Easy Peasy: This is so easy to make y'all.
 No browning meat or chopping veggies required: just dump and bake.